tclahr/uac-docs/docs/collectors.md

 ### permissions
 <span class="optional">Optional</span>

 Use this option to stat files based on their permissions.
-This option works exactly the same way as find's -perm option.
+This option works the same way as find's -perm option.

 Please note that symbolic mode is not supported (e.g: -g=w).